Eyon42/DocAuth/VerificationWorker/Worker.md

 ## Email

 1. User sends verification requests
-   - New requests of the same type overwrite the current request.
+   - New requests of the same type invalidate the current request.
 2. He gets sent an email with a verification link
 3. He clicks the link and gets verified